kdroidFilter/mines/.junie/guidelines.md

 ./gradlew test --tests "de.stefan_oltmann.mines.model.GameDifficultyTest"
 ```

-All tests should be placed into `commonTest` and be tested by running `./gradlew jvmTest`.
+All logic / non-UI tests should be placed into `commonTest` and be tested by running `./gradlew jvmTest`.

 There is no need to run `androidTest` or `wasmJsTest`.
-Just assume that they will work if `jvmTest` does.
+Assume that they will work if `jvmTest` does.

 ### Adding New Tests